frankcaron/stormpath-java-frameworkless-prefab-front-gate/README.md

 ### Dependencies

-This impl relies on the following, which can all be installed from Rubygems.org using `gem install` individually or by via `bundle`.
+This impl relies on the following, which can be installed via maven:

 * [Stormpath Java SDK](https://github.com/stormpath/stormpath-sdk-java)
 * javax.servlet.*